SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

    -> println("The status message is \(httpStatus.1)")
    <- The status message is Not Found

-As an alternative,
+Alternatively,
-you can :newTerm:`decompose` a tuple's contents into separate named values, which can then be used as normal:
+you can :newTerm:`decompose` a tuple's contents into separate constants or variables, which can then be accessed as usual:

 .. testcode:: tuples